tsqllint/tsqllint/README.md

 ```

 > TIP:
 > Check existing rules in [this repo](https://github.com/sfdc-mc-mj/PLATFORM.TSQLLint-MC-Plugin/tree/main/TSQLLint_MC_Plugin/Rules).
-Look in the relevant cs file for the override string, such as the example below, and then use it in your T-SQL script as seen in previous examples.
+Look in the relevant cs file for the override string, such as the example below, and then use the string inside double-quotes in your T-SQL script, as seen in previous examples.
 > `public override string RULE_NAME => "select-star";`

 ## SQL Compatibility Level